CloudlyFog/BankSystem7/README.md

 # Bank system 7
 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

-### Updates in version 0.4.7
+### Updates in version 0.4.8
-- Added method to update state of entity to the GenericContext.
-- Added method that ensures avoiding changes of nested entities.
+- Added OptionsUpdater that lets update options special for service.
-- Also updated descriptions of methods.
 ****
 # Documentation